radrajith/gerbmerge/README.md

 # For convenience, this is the base name of the merged output files.
 MergeOut = merge
 ```
-*If you named your folder something else other than 'project_files', change it to the appropriate name.
+*If you named your folder something else other than 'project_files', change it to the appropriate name.*

-*The output file after running the gerbmerge will output the files with the name merge, feel free to change that to whatever name you want.
+The output file(s) after running gerbmerge will all be named merge(.extension), feel free to rename it to whatever you want.

-*If you want to change the spacing between the each baords, modify this x and y spacing
+* If you want to change the spacing between the each boards, modify this x and y spacing
 ![xyspacing](https://github.com/radrajith/gerbmerge/blob/master/tutorial%20pics/xyspacing.PNG?raw=true)

-*Scroll down all the way to bottom, and then copy the below code for as many files you want to combine.
-In my case I had 10 different gerber files to merge, so i copy pasted the below code 10 times.
+* Next, scroll down all the way to bottom, and then copy the code below for as many boards you want to combine.
+(In my case I had 10 different gerber files to merge, so I copy pasted the below code 10 times.)
 ```[raj]

 # You can set any options you like to make generating filenames easier, like